Environmental migration? An overview of the literature: Systematic review

-Various disciplines have put the attention on the topic.
-Despite journals specialized in economics and econometrics represent the majority of the sources of publication, the literature includes also other disciplines (Figure \ref{fig:soumostrel}).
-Specifically, economic environmental migration is the object of publication in journals specialized in environmental sciences, geography, and social sciences such as urban studies, agriculture, demography, political studies.
+Overall 288 authors have contributed to this literature, with 372 appearances, 34 documents are single-authored, the mean number of authors per document is 1.88; when considering exclusively multi-authored documents, the number of co-authors per document rises to 2.16, with a maximum of co-authors of 9.
+Various disciplines have put attention to the topic.
+Despite journals specializing in economics and econometrics representing the majority of the sources of publication, the literature includes also other disciplines (Figure \ref{fig:soumostrel}).

+Specifically, economic environmental migration is the object of publication in journals specialized in environmental sciences, geography, and social sciences such as urban studies, agriculture, demography, and political studies.
 A special mention has to be done for development studies: many reviews and journals specialized in development have issued contributions on the topic, highlighting the trend of observing the topic through development lenses.
 As an example, 14 documents in our sample are published in \textit{World Development}, a multi-disciplinary journal of development studies.